bisaria/DataCleaningAssignment/README.md

 ### Tidy Data Set

   * Tidy data set summarises the mean and standard deviations of the time and frequency domain features of gravitational and body motion components of the  sensor signals for each observation.

-Since task is to extract only the measurements on the mean and standard deviation for each measurement, other features like meanFreq is not considered.
-In total 18 features are extracted for tidy data set.
+  * Since task is to extract only the measurements on the mean and standard deviation for each measurement, other features like `meanFreq` is not considered.

+  * Since features with mean and std suffixed by '-XYZ' denoting 3-axial signals in the X, Y and Z directions are used to estimate the `mean()` and `std()`, as indicated in the `feature_info.txt`, these features are ignored.

+  * In total 18 features are extracted for tidy data set.

      * mean and std measures of time domain body acceleration magnitude
      * mean and std measures of time domain gravity acceleration magnitude